Foundation Repairs Charleston, SC

 Why do foundations settle or sink?

-Foundation settlement and movement can be caused by building on expansive clay, compressible or improperly compacted fill soils, or improper maintenance around foundations.
+Foundation settlement and movement can be caused by building on expansive clay, compressible or improperly compacted fill soils, or improper maintenance around foundations and crawl space area.

 Whatever the cause, settlement can destroy the value of structures and even render them unsafe.